Bio & News

-Fall 2018, Amanda will be helping out as Vocal Director for her favorite musical of all time, Parade.
-Produced by The Wallace Buice Theatre Company in Marietta, GA - where the story of Parade takes place, this intimate staging is not to be missed.
+Amanda helped out as Vocal Director for her favorite musical of all time, Parade.
+Produced by The Wallace Buice Theatre Company in Marietta, GA - where the story of Parade takes place.

 2017 was a very busy year!
 Amanda started the year working on the Alliance Theater world premiere of Cinderella & Fella as a Music Assistant, transcribing & copying new music for the production!